11Statutory holidays

-In Canada, a few holidays are acknowledged nationwide, but not all are officially recognized and observed in all provinces and territories.
+In Canada, a few holidays are officially recognised and observed in all provinces and territories: The five nationwide statutory holidays are:

 Date Holiday